I get a lot of guys asking how they can look like Daniel Craig from the modern James Bond series.

 The barbell row will increase the muscular density of your back, the deadlift will work your entire body, with an emphasis on your legs and lower back, and the weighted dips are a great auxiliary exercise for your triceps and lower pecs.

 Notice how you never do less than 8 reps or more than 10 reps, too.
-This is crucial.
+This is crucial in order to get the type of body that James Bond has.

 Less than 8 reps is more focused on strength, which is important, but won’t give you size—more than 10 reps is focused almost entirely on hypertrophy, which will give you size, but not strength.